 Traction.
 The outsole of the Nike React Hyperdunk 2017 Flyknit has a traction pattern that is based on data collected and analyzed in Nike’s research labs.
 This traction pattern maps and supports the foot’s pressure points, ensuring a much more efficient and stable ride for the wearer.

 Length and Width.
-The Nike React Hyperdunk 2017 Flyknit comes in the standard width, so some reviewers recommend that wide-footers go at least half a size larger.
+The Nike React Hyperdunk 2017 Flyknit comes in the standard width, so many reviewers believe that there shouldn't be any problem with fit.

 Lockdown.
 As if the sock-like fit of the Flyknit is not enough, this shoe also has a lacing system that wearers can use to adjust to the desired snugness.
 There are also Flywire cables that are integrated into the design of the shoe to provide a more secure hold.